Bloomberg Financial Markets Lab

 a place for innovation

-On any given day, the classroom of Kathleen Brennan, Department of Mathematics chairperson, is bustling with empowering ideas, eye-opening lessons about business, finance and data analysis - all built on the credo of financial independence for young women as they prepare their pathway to personal and professional success.
+On any given day, the Bloomberg Lab is bustling with empowering ideas, eye-opening lessons about business, finance and data analysis - all built on the credo of financial independence for young women as they prepare their pathway to personal and professional success.

 The bloomberg terminals & Certification

-“Our parents have been very enthusiastic about having the Lab on campus and view it as a tool to help their daughters have a firm grasp on the importance of preparing for their financial futures.
-They have been able to have business information, information about government, and financial institutions at their fingertips while keeping up to date about news from across the world,” added Ms. Brennan.
+“Our parents have been very enthusiastic about having the Lab on campus and view it as a tool to help their daughters gain a firm grasp on the importance of preparing for their financial futures.
+Students have the ability to access information on businesses, governments, and financial markets while at the same time keeping up to date on breaking news from across the world,” added Ms. Brennan.

 the importance of financial literacy

-“I believe that all women need to be financially literate and independent and learn how to manage money.
-Making financial decisions is not as daunting as one might think it is, and you can understand why the Terminals are a critical piece of developing that independence and literacy,” said Ms. Brennan.
+“I believe that all women need to be financially independent and learn how to manage money.
+Making financial decisions is not as daunting as one might think it is, and you can understand why the Terminals are a critical piece of developing that independence,” said Ms. Brennan.
 “Women are typically reluctant to invest if they feel they don’t know everything about making financial decisions and using the Lab as a tool will certainly make it less daunting.”

 “Having the ability to analyze information is critical, regardless of what career field you decide to pursue,” she added.